Project Depth in Oklahoma City

 Scope Includes

-- Heavy slab and structural package sequencing
+- Heavy slab and structural package sequencing with OG&E substation service coordination

-- Perimeter security and controlled access routes
+- Perimeter security and controlled access routes for Oklahoma City data center campus

-- Utility corridor planning for high-load service
+- Utility corridor planning for high-load OG&E electrical service, AT&T and Cox fiber pathways

-- Equipment staging and logistics lane coordination
+- Equipment staging and logistics lane coordination with IBC 2018 Tornado Alley wind load structural design

 Delivery Process

-- Coordinate civil, structural, and envelope schedules
+- Coordinate civil, structural, and envelope schedules with AT&T and Cox Communications fiber installation

-- Track quality checkpoints at critical interfaces
+- Track quality checkpoints at critical structural and utility interfaces with owner's IT infrastructure team

 Where This Service Is Active